-If they cannot attend college because of financial reasons, that can hinder their career growth opportunities.
+If they cannot attend college because they can’t afford college tuition, that can hinder their career growth opportunities.

 Allow More Time to Focus on School

-Without worrying about tuition, your child can focus on academics and earning their degree.
-If a student has to pay for school, it may take longer to complete the degree.
+Without worrying about tuition, your child can focus on academics and earning their degree quickly.
+If a student has to work to pay for school, it may take longer to complete the degree.

 While there are several pros to helping your child pay for college, it’s not always worthwhile.
 If financially supporting your student’s education means significantly decreasing your own financial health, you may reconsider.
 Here are a few reasons you may decide not to help your child pay for school: